multiphysicsrice/streed_data/README.md

 Simulation data are split into separate text files for each figure panel.
 Each figure has its own subfolder within "Simulation Data".
 For instance, the curves on Fig. 2, panel c are found in the folder "Simluation Data/Fig 2/" and in the .txt file "2c.txt".
 All text files are formatted in the same way: each contain two (2) header lines that can be skipped upon import and plotted variables are along the columns.
 The second header line labels the variables.
+Labels are numbered with c/Python-style indices for convenience (i.e. 0., 1., 2...).
 The x-variable is always the first column.

 # Contact
 As of March 2025, questions about experimental data can be sent to the experimental lead at amm40@rice.edu, and questions about simulation data can be sent to the simulation lead at ws33@rice.edu.
 The corresponding author is at aa80@rice.edu.